qrti/tosh/instruct/cmus.md

 #### Install cmus

+as an example for using Tosh, the following steps will install cmus mp3 player

 install cmus without recommends to prevent possible dnet-common and libdnet trouble
 `$ sudo aptitude -R install cmus`